Amistad Salvia Plants

 Growing Amistad Sage

 Deadhead promptly to get the most from the flowering season.
-Leave the withered foliage on the plants overwinter for protection, and trim them after the last spring frost, right down to new growth.
+Leave the withered foliage on the plants overwinter for protection, and trim them, after the last spring frost, right down to the new growth at ground level

 Garden Design Ideas